CMA Part-time

 Cleveland Clinic

 At Cleveland Clinic Health System, we believe in a better future for healthcare.
 And each of us is responsible for honoring our commitment to excellence, pushing the boundaries and transforming the patient experience, every day.
 We all have the power to help, heal and change lives — beginning with our own.
 That’s the power of the Cleveland Clinic Health System team, and The Power of Every One.
-Job Title Medical Assistant - OBGYN Location Strongsville Facility Strongsville Fam Health Surg Center Department Regional OBGYN Strongsville-Regional Operations Job Code C15016 Shift Days Schedule 8:00am-4:30am Job Summary Job Details When you join the Cleveland Clinic’s Strongsville Family Health and Surgery Center team, you become a caregiver at one of the most respected healthcare organizations in the world.
+Job Title Medical Assistant - Cardiology Location Strongsville Facility Strongsville Fam Health Surg Center Department Strongsville Cardiology-Regional Operations Job Code C15016 Shift Days Schedule 8:00am-4:30pm Job Summary Job Details When you join the Cleveland Clinic’s Strongsville Family Health and Surgery Center team, you become a caregiver at one of the most respected healthcare organizations in the world.
 This patient-friendly facility offers a wide array of services to provide patients with unparalleled care and support.
 Here, you will work alongside passionate and dedicated caregivers, receive endless appreciation and build a rewarding career.
-The OB/GYN department offers specialized care for women, including comprehensive prenatal care, preventive health screenings and general gynecology.
-If necessary, the expertise of other gynecologic specialists is available in areas such as infertility, high-risk obstetrics and gynecologic cancer.
-As a Medical Assistant on this team, you will collaborate with fellow staff to create a welcoming, comfortable environment for patients, families and visitors.
-You will assist with medication management, patient monitoring, administrative tasks and more.
-All your work helps ensure the best possible health outcomes.
-A caregiver in this position works 8:00am to 4:30pm from Monday to Friday.
-Potential coverage includes weekends and evenings as needed.
+Medical assistants have various administrative and clinical duties.
+These may include taking medical histories, explaining procedures to patients, collecting and preparing specimens for the lab or performing basic laboratory tests themselves, administering or instructing patients on the proper uses of medications, drawing blood, taking electrocardiograms, removing sutures, and changing dressings.
+A caregiver in this position works Monday through Friday from 8:00am to 4:30pm and could cover weekends/evenings as needed.
 A caregiver who excels in this role will: Assist with performing screenings and treatments by gathering and updating information related to health maintenance, identifying medication changes, updating allergy information, collecting specimens, performing tests and documenting patient care.
 Monitor and communicate changes in patient condition.
 Maintain equipment, medical supplies and examination areas.
 Perform administrative/clerical duties, such as filing, reception, scheduling, data entry and patient registration.
-Minimum qualifications for the ideal future caregiver include: Graduate from an approved medical assisting program OR military training as a hospital Corpsman (HM), Combat Medic (68W) or Medical Service Technician (4N0X1) Completion of a clinical externship OR extensive clinical experience Basic Life Support (BLS) certification through the American Heart Association (AHA).
-If you do not hold this certification, you must obtain it during your new hire period Preferred qualifications for the ideal future caregiver include: Medical Assisting certification Successful completion of a Cleveland Clinic externship Our caregivers continue to create the best outcomes for our patients across each of our facilities.
-Click the link and see how we’re dedicated to providing what matters most to you: https://jobs.clevelandclinic.org/benefits-2/ Physical Requirements: Manual dexterity to operate office equipment.
+Minimum qualifications for the ideal future caregiver include: Graduate from an approved medical assisting program OR military training as a hospital Corpsman (HM), Combat Medic (68W) or Medical Service Technician (4N0X1) Completion of a clinical externship OR extensive clinical experience Basic Life Support (BLS) certification through the American Heart Association (AHA) or American Red Cross.
+If you do not hold this certification, you must obtain it during your new hire period Preferred qualifications for the ideal future caregiver include: Medical Assisting certification Successful completion of a Cleveland Clinic externship Physical Requirements: Manual dexterity to operate office equipment.
 May require extended periods of standing, walking or sitting.
 Good visual acuity through normal or corrected vision.
 Light Work - Exerting up to 20 pounds of force occasionally, and/or up to 10 pounds of force frequently, and/or a negligible amount of force constantly (Constantly: activity or condition exists 2/3 or more of the time) to move objects.
 Even though the weight lifted may be only a negligible amount, a job should be rated Light Work: (1) when it requires walking or standing to a significant degree; or (2) when it requires sitting most of the time but entails pushing and/or pulling of arm or leg controls; and/or (3) when the job requires working at a production rate pace entailing the constant pushing and/or pulling of materials even though the weight of those materials is negligible.
 Note: The constant stress and strain of maintaining a production rate pace, especially in an industrial setting, can be and is physically demanding of a worker even though the amount of force exerted is negligible.
 Personal Protective Equipment: Follows standard precautions using personal protective equipment as required.
 The policy of Cleveland Clinic Health System and its system hospitals (Cleveland Clinic Health System) is to provide equal opportunity to all of our caregivers and applicants for employment in our drug free environment.
 All offers of employment are followed by testing for controlled substances.
 Cleveland Clinic Health System administers an influenza prevention program.
 You will be required to comply with this program, which will include obtaining an influenza vaccination on an annual basis or obtaining an approved exemption.
 Decisions concerning employment, transfers and promotions are made upon the basis of the best qualified candidate without regard to color, race, religion, national origin, age, sex, sexual orientation, marital status, ancestry, status as a disabled or Vietnam era veteran or any other characteristic protected by law.
 Information provided on this application may be shared with any Cleveland Clinic Health System facility.
 Please review the Equal Employment Opportunity poster .
 Cleveland Clinic Health System is pleased to be an equal employment employer: Women / Minorities / Veterans / Individuals with Disabilities

 CMA Part-time